OutSystems/docs-odc/src/eap/building-apps/data/modeling/calculated-attribute-create.md

 StoreApp, a Web App to check the products in a store, has a screen to list products.

-In this screen, you want to address the following requirement: the end user can filter the listed products by category, by selecting an available category from a Dropdown.
+In this screen, you want to address the following requirement: the end-user can filter the listed products by category, by selecting an available category from a Dropdown.
 In each entry of the Dropdown, the app displays the number of products that have that specific category along with the category name.

 ![Create a Calculated Attribute in an Aggregate](images/listed-products-by-category-odcs.png)